Elf: Buddy's Musical Christmas: Plot

 A despondent and hungry Buddy encounters some out-of-work Santa actors at a Chinese restaurant and delays in arriving for his next date with Jovie, to whom he gives a snow globe Santa gave him.
 She is disappointed and departs.
 Emily and Michael read Buddy's goodbye letter and set out to retrieve him, but not before noticing Santa's sleigh outside their window.
-The pair and Buddy arrive at the Empire State Building, where Walter is frantically trying to craft a pitch for Mr. Greenway.
+The pair and Buddy arrive at the Empire State Building where Walter is frantically trying to craft a pitch for Mr. Greenway.
 Buddy suggests a story based on his adventure.
 Mr. Greenway thinks it should be about a horse and orders Walter to work through Christmas on the idea.
-However, when he rudely criticizes Walter's sons, Walter quits his job.
-Michael informs Buddy about Santa's sleigh, and the Hobbs family races to Central Park, as Buddy realizes the sleigh needs Christmas spirit to be able to fly again.
+When Mr. Greenway rudely criticizes Walter's sons, Walter quits his job.
+Michael informs Buddy about Santa's sleigh and the Hobbs family races to Central Park.
+Buddy realizes the sleigh needs Christmas spirit to be able to fly again.

 At Central Park, Buddy takes a microphone from a news crew covering what appears to be a UFO event and encourages everyone watching the news to spread Christmas spirit to repower Santa's sleigh.
 Jovie arrives and begins singing "A Christmas Song", inspiring everyone watching to sing along and thus restoring the sleigh's flight.
 Santa invites Buddy to come home to the North Pole, but he chooses to stay in New York, having found a new purpose in making the residents happy.
-Some time after Buddy and Jovie settle down and have a son, Baby Buddy, the whole Hobbs family visits Santa's North Pole residence on Christmas Day per their new annual tradition.
+Some time later, Buddy and Jovie settle down and have a son named Baby Buddy.
+Mr. Greenway is never seen or heard from again.
+The whole Hobbs family visits Santa's North Pole residence on Christmas Day per their new annual tradition.